-Rachelle Sherden is in her eighth season as head coach of the Gustavus Adolphus College volleyball team in 2017.
-In her first eight seasons, Sherden guided the Gusties to MIAC playoff berths in 2011, 2014 and 2015, 2016, and 2017 and has coached 11 players who have earned 18 All-Conference awards and two athletes who have garnered three All-American distinctions over her tenure.
+Rachelle Sherden enters her ninth season as head coach of the Gustavus Adolphus College volleyball team in 2018.
+In her first eight seasons, Sherden guided the Gusties to MIAC playoff berths in 2011, 2014 and 2015, 2016, 2017 and has coached 11 players who have earned 18 All-Conference awards and two athletes who have garnered three All-American distinctions over her tenure.
 Additionally, Sherden received MIAC Coach of the Year and AVCA Central Region Coach of the Year honors in 2018 for the second time in her career (last was in 2015).

 Previous to taking the position at Gustavus, Sherden worked as an assistant coach at Winona State University in 2009 and Luther College from 2007-to-2008.
 At Luther, Sherden also served as an assistant track and field coach and at Winona as an academic advisor for Student-Athlete Services.
 At both Luther and Winona she had responsibilities in graphic design/marketing for the athletics program.